-Tips for Protecting your Law Firm’s Website from Hackers
+Tips for Protecting Your Law Firm’s Website From Hackers

-With hacks and data breaches affecting even the largest of businesses, cybersecurity is one of the most important topics that needs to be addressed by corporations of all sizes.
+With hacks and data breaches affecting even the largest of businesses, cybersecurity is one of the most important topics that need to be addressed by corporations of all sizes.
 That includes law firms.
 In fact, law offices are some of the most targeted businesses due to the sensitive information they pass around.

 Law firm breaches are considered to be so serious that the American Bar Association has issued Formal Opinion 477, which states that any law firm should make a reasonable effort to protect their clients’ valuable information; if they do not, then it is considered to be a breach of legal ethics.
 The Formal Opinion is somewhat vague about what constitutes a reasonable effort, but there are several steps that you can take to ensure your lawyer website design is as secure as possible.

 Data breaches are not just about accessing valuable information, in some cases, they can prevent you from accessing your own information via ransomware or wipe it out completely.
 Running regular backups of your files is a good practice that will help to maintain your law firm’s website security.
 Follow the 3-2-1 rule of storing data: